CornerShot: Others

 Aside a 40 mm grenade launcher, future versions will be mountable on the US M16 rifle and a European joint assault weapon.

 Accessories

 All the models come with the same stock camera and 2.5-inch color LCD monitor, providing a video observation and sighting system with powerful transmission capability.

 The flashlight and camera let it operate in either day or night.
 A variety of optional interchangeable cameras, as well as a folding stock, are available, and a universal accessory rail is standard.

 Foreign variants

 China

 China has made at least three CornerShot-like weapons to date: the HD-66, the CF-06 and the CS/LW9.

+Pakistan

+POF Eye is a special-purpose CornerShot weapon system.
+It was first revealed at the 5th International Defence Exhibition and Seminar (IDEAS 2008), held at the Karachi Expo Centre in November 2008.
+It is designed for SWAT and special forces teams in hostile situations, particularly counter-terrorism and hostage rescue operations.

+The POF Eye is in service with Pakistani security forces since 2014 with newer variants in service as well.

 Iran

 Iran has demonstrated a weapon that is a clone of the Israeli CornerShot.

 As of 2016, there is no information on whether the Iranian military has fielded it.

 South Korea

 Korea Special-Purpose Weapon

 South Korea had publicly unveiled their own version of the CornerShot on March 23, 2010, created and developed by the Agency for Defense Development.
 The ADD had ₩350 million invested for research and development of their own CornerShot in September 2008 to 2015 Its functions are similar to the original version, with the exception of a laser target designator and a pixel sensor included to assist in locating hostile targets.

 The CornerShot made in South Korea was developed by S&T Daewoo.
 It's unveiled in 2016 as the Korea Special-Purpose Weapon and mounts a S&T Daewoo K5 pistol, although it can be used with other sidearms.
 The K1A can be attached to the KSPW if necessary for additional firepower.

 The KPSW has MIL-STD-1913 rails to allow attachment of optics and other tactical accessories.